4dn-dcic/4dn-cloud-infra/docs/deploy_new_account.rst

     poetry run cli provision datastore --validate --alpha --upload_change_set

 These will take about fifteen minutes or so to finish provisioning, and should be run in order.
-While they are instantiating, write application configuration in secrets manager -- more documentation on this to follow.
+While they are instantiating, write the global application configuration in secrets manager -- more documentation on this to follow.

-Once your new ECR comes online, upload application images to it.
-See the cgap-portal Makefile:
+Once your new ECR comes online, upload an application image to it.
+See the cgap-portal Makefile.
+Push the image tag specified in ``config.json`` prior to deploying ECS.
-`src/deploy/docker/production/Makefile`.
-Note that these image tags are required: "latest", "latest-indexer", "latest-ingester", "latest-deployment".

 * Once all base stacks have finishing instantiating -- all stacks should be in state `UPDATE_COMPLETE` -- you can provision the application stack.